School of Music > Faculty & Staff > Faculty by Department > New Faculty 2025-2026 Academic Year

 New Faculty 2025-2026 Academic Year

-Melissa Kraut joins the DePaul School of Music faculty as Professional Lecturer of Cello in fall 2025.
+Six-time Grammy-winning recording and mixing engineer Ryan Freeland joins the DePaul School of Music faculty as Director of the Sound Recording Technology program in the fall of 2025.

 Melissa Kraut